msuperdock/vim-foldout/README.md

 vim's JavaScript syntax file, and keywords have higher precedence than regions.
 An easy fix is to add an empty line to the top of the file.

-For a more permanent fix, consider modifying the syntax file to replace any `keyword` that may occur at the beginning of the file with a `match`.
-For example, to do this with the JavaScript keyword `var`, start by downloading the default JavaScript syntax file ([link](https://github.com/vim/vim/blob/master/runtime/syntax/javascript.vim)) to `~/.vim/syntax/javascript.vim` (if using vim) or `~/.config/nvim/syntax/javascript.vim` (if using neovim). vim will now use the
+For a more permanent fix, modify the syntax file to replace any `keyword` that may occur at the beginning of the file with a `match`.
+For example, for the JavaScript keyword `var`, download the default JavaScript syntax file ([link](https://github.com/vim/vim/blob/master/runtime/syntax/javascript.vim)) to `~/.vim/syntax/javascript.vim` (if using vim) or `~/.config/nvim/syntax/javascript.vim` (if using neovim). vim will now use the